 Why be Resilient ?
 A successful adaptation to life events, provides an opportunity for emotional and psychological balance, resulting in a sense of well-being.
 We need to be able to go through life and encounter good and unpleasant situations and have the ability to deal with them.
 An example of a Resilient reaction to a negative situation may be smiling and putting it in context and making a cute remark about it.

-How do you remain Resilient?
-The Centre for Human Potential believes Resilience can be assisted with a focus on recognizing the symptoms’ in your body, heart and mind.
+How do you remain resilient?
+The Centre for Human Potential believes resilience can be assisted with a focus on recognising the symptoms’ in your body, heart and mind.
 Once you are aware that this is happening to you the next step is to do something about it.
 We approach this by having each person build their own plan on staying or improving their resilience.

 Regarding the heart a very basic example would be feeling emotionally stressed and just needing some support, a body example could be gaining weight and making a commitment to walk or do some exercise.
 One aspect that seems to take longer for many to people to master is taking control of their life and staying in that position.
 Things like improving your communication skills, and time management are just a couple of things you can review and decide if they need work.
 These are very simple examples but when you put them all together and plan to start improving these things you can feel good that you have a plan in place.
 Once you start achieving some results and some momentum kicks in, it allows you to feel more resilient then when you started.
 Contact us now for help!